• Skip to primary navigation

 Here’s the direct URL link.

 (Part B) Good News And Bad News • When it comes to Masses with music, the propers being sung are to be taken from the GRADUALE ROMANUM.
 When it comes to private Masses—a.k.a.
-“Masses without music”—the ADALBERT PROPERS are to be recited.
+“Masses without singing”—the ADALBERT PROPERS are to be recited.
 The Adalbert Propers are also called the “Spoken Propers.”
 Some people refer to them as the “Missal Propers” since they’re printed in the priest’s SACRAMENTARY.
 The bad news was summarized by Dr. William Mahrt, who publicly lamented that some composers were setting the Adalbert Propers…

 “…to music—even to chant!—although